-We finished the landscaping in early October 2018, then it was time to get gardening.
-Even before we started the hard landscaping project, we’d already undertaken some planting, moving the pear tree from the centre of the garden and planting it with four new apple trees close to the eastern fence.
+We finished the landscaping in early October 2018 and it was time to get planting.
+Even before we started the hard landscaping project, we’d already undertaken some plant work; moving the pear tree from the centre of the garden and planting it with four new apple trees close to the eastern fence.
 And, just after completing the landscape project, I’d planted some grasses and alliums around the new deck area and a few alpines in the rock garden to the front of the summerhouse, but there was much, much more to be done.
 It now was time to get serious with plants and achieve the vision I’d presented to Fiona in my original designs a couple of years previously.

 At the end of the year, we suspected we might have to rethink the planting scheme.
 Some of the plants were doing well, but others looked very unhappy.
 The plants that we’d hoped would grow to fill the garden had yet to do so and there were still large expanses of rock, soil and shingle far too visible.
 We hoped that this was a result of us undertaking the planting late(ish) in the year and that the plants would flourish the following season, having had time to establish.
 So we thought we’d wait to see what would happen.

 Indeed, in early 2020, things looked hopeful.
 The fruit trees blossomed profusely, the border plants were growing strongly, the bog garden was blooming and the alpines in front of the summerhouse were spreading quickly.
 Then spring faltered, rain ceased and we had a long, hot dry spell (oh, and Covid-19 too).
 Flowers shrivelled, later flowering plants didn’t get properly started and much of what was once green started turning brown.
 By the end of summer, our suspicions had been confirmed, our planting ideas had not worked out.
 Plus, we still had to do something with the area to the east of the pond, which continued to remain a large expanse of shingle, with some unhappy looking apple trees sticking out of it.
 The gallery below tells the story.